Managing Configuration of a Distributed System with Apache ZooKeeper

 Example

-Let's build an application that will show basic examples of communicating with ZooKeeper ensemble to coordinate configuration information.
-System will consist of one running instance of Apache Zookeeper and simple HTTP service, that use remote configuration to initialize itself on startup and serve several dummy requests.
-Structure of the system as well as its functionality could be easily extended according to your needs due to great scalability of the ZooKeeper-based solutions.
+Let’s build an application that will show basic examples of communicating with a ZooKeeper ensemble to coordinate configuration information.
+The system will consist of one running instance of Apache Zookeeper and a simple HTTP service that uses remote configuration to initialize itself on startup and serve several dummy requests.
+Structure of the system as well as its functionality could be easily extended according to your needs due to the great scalability of the ZooKeeper-based solutions.

-The structure of the ZooKeeper storage of system configuration data is equivalent to file system structure of any UNIX-like operation system.
-In this case, we have several root paths for different kind of initial and runtime configuration data.
+The structure of the ZooKeeper storage of system configuration data is equivalent to the file system structure of any UNIX-like operating system.
+In this case, we have several root paths for different kinds of initial and runtime configuration data.

 • /system/<environment>/<service>/ – child ZNodes in this path should store service-specific configuration constants for a target environment.